PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 }
 ```

-Before this component will work we need to create `getSummaries` function to load our data.
+Before this component works, we must create the `getSummaries` function to load our data.

 Let's navigate to our `loaders.ts` file and make the following changes.